-A Few Year End Retirement Plan Action Items and Issues for ConsiderationAdded by John Hughes in Articles & Publications, Tax Law on December 21, 2018
+A Few Year End Retirement Plan Action Items and Issues for ConsiderationAdded by John C. Hughes in Articles & Blogs, Tax Law on December 21, 2018

 The end of the calendar year and the beginning of a new year is an important time for many retirement plans.
 The following is a list of a few issues that employer plan sponsors should consider.
 Several of these points assume a plan year that coincides with the calendar year.